CalvinAinsworth/tt_hf-1/README.md

 # TMVA analysis

 ## Run TMVA analysis
 An input file named `tt_jets_NN_input.root` is needed.
 The ntupe is prepared by `load_klf.c` macro.
 The ntuple consists of jets as separate entries rather then events (collections of jets).
-One can set MVA method's parameters with the `tmva_config.txt` file (example for BDT is used here).
+One must set MVA method's parameters in the `tmva_config.txt` file (example for BDT is used here).
+All further macros use TMVA method name and parameters values from the config file.
+There is no need in changes to macros due to different MVA methods.
 To run the MVA analysis:
 ```bash
 root -l -b tmva_analysis.c
 ```
 AN output file named `TMVA.root` will be created.
 The file is further used by other macros.
-To change from BDT to other MVA method change the `tmva_analysis.c` macro and `tmca_config.txt` config accordingly.

 ## Draw plots from the MVA output
 Run the following macro: